AngelicSage/AI/gan/celeb/README.md

 ### Gan 1

-I made a mistake, I made to only use 5k images but accidentally used 195k, so it came out the same as 2
+I made a mistake, I meant to only use 5k images but accidentally used 195k, so it came out the same as 2

 ### Gan 2